emmt/EasyRanges.jl/README.md

-To extend the `@range` and `@reverse_range` macros to foreign types that may represent indices or ranges of indices, it is sufficient to specialize the `EasyRanges.normalize(x::T)` method for specific type `T` so that it returns an object which represents the same (Cartesian) index or set of indices as `x` but in one of the following forms:
+To extend the `@range` and `@reverse_range` macros to foreign types that may represent indices or ranges of indices, it is sufficient to specialize the `EasyRanges.normalize(x::T)` method for the type `T` so that it returns an object which represents the same (Cartesian) index or set of indices as `x` but in one of the following canonic forms:

 - an integer `i::Int` if `x` is equivalent to a single linear index;